aehrc/gp-naps-fhir/input/pagecontent/guidance.md

 The table below identifies the element that is the primary semantic match for that field to support ingestion of the data submission into the NAPS system.
 A complete FHIR data submission will populate a clinical or administrative concept in each FHIR resource that concept is applicable, for example:
 - each FHIR resource will declare it's context including the patient
-- date of visit is primarily matched to MedicationRequest.authoredOn but may also be populated in a MedicationStatement, Encounter, and Specimen resource.
+- date of visit is primarily matched to MedicationRequest.authoredOn but may also be populated in  MedicationStatement, Encounter, Specimen and Observation resources.

 For guidance on a complete FHIR data submission see the section [Complete FHIR data submission](guidance.html#complete-fhir-data-submission).